top of page

 Astrological and Environmental Timing

-Goetia demands precise timing.
-Kings are summoned during daylight hours; Marquises in the night.
-Astrological correspondences—planetary hours, lunar phases, and zodiacal influences—determine the most auspicious windows.
-As for location, tradition favors isolation: attics, forests, ruins, or even graveyards.
+Goetia is demanding in terms of timing.
+For example, kings are typically summoned during daylight hours, while marquises are summoned at night.
+Astrological factors—such as planetary hours, lunar phases, and zodiacal influences—determine auspicious moments for summoning.
+Traditional beliefs suggest that isolation is favorable.
+Ideal locations include attics, forests, ruins, or even graveyards.
 Spirits require “energetic permission,” so the environment must be strong enough to contain them.

 III.
 Ritual Mechanics: Evoking with Authority